Introduction: Cryptocurrency-Trading Businesses in Canada

 You may qualify for relief under the CRA’s Voluntary Disclosures Program (VDP).
 If your VDP application qualifies, the CRA will renounce criminal prosecution and waive gross-negligence penalties (and may reduce interest).
 A voluntary-disclosure application is time-sensitive, however.
 The CRA’s Voluntary Disclosures Program will reject an application—and thus deny any relief—unless the application is “voluntary.”
 This essentially means that the VDP must receive your voluntary-disclosure application before the CRA contacts you about the non-compliance you sought to disclose.
 Our experienced Canadian tax lawyers have dealt with many Canadian taxpayers involved with cryptocurrency and can carefully plan and promptly prepare your voluntary-disclosure application.
 A properly prepared disclosure application not only increases the odds that the CRA will accept your disclosure but also lays the groundwork for a judicial-review application to the Federal Court should the CRA unfairly deny your disclosure.

 To determine whether you qualify for the Voluntary Disclosures Program, schedule a confidential and privileged consultation with one of our expert Canadian tax lawyers.
 The Canada Revenue Agency cannot compel the production of information protected by solicitor-client privilege.
 In other words, solicitor-client privilege prevents the CRA from learning about the legal advice that you received from your tax lawyer.
 Your communications with an accountant, however, remain unprotected unless the accountant has been retained on your behalf by a Canadian tax lawyer.
-So, if you seek tax advice but want to keep that information away from the CRA, you should approach a Canadian tax lawyer first.
+So, if you seek cryptocurrency tax Canada advice but want to keep that information away from the CRA, you should approach a Canadian tax lawyer first.
 If an accountant is needed, your Canadian tax lawyer will retain the accountant on your behalf and extend the privilege.